CallMeFoxie/EmbeddedBOINC/README.md

 - `uebo.nfsdir` -- NFS4 dir that is used for /storage mount
 - `uebo.boinc.password` -- remote BOINC password
 - `uebo.boinc.remote_hosts` -- list of remote hosts allowed to connect (separated by comma)
+- `uebo.consul` -- IP/hostname (with port) that consul listens on that will be used for auto discovery for prometheus exporters (de)registering

 ## Init system